-Management and service fees
+Management fees and servicing fees

 The Manager is responsible for managing the Fund's overall business and operations and provides key management personnel to the Fund.
 Each series of units pays the Manager an annual management fee, plus applicable taxes, based on a percentage of the average daily NAV of the Fund attributable to that applicable series (the "Management Fee").